AgonConsole8/agon-docs/docs/FAQ.md

 Check out the Popup [MOS repository](https://github.com/tomm/popup-mos); click the green 'Code' icon and select 'Download ZIP' from the dropdown menu.
 Unzip the file and copy over everything from the 'popup-os-main' folder to an empty SD card.
 The card should have folders like demos/docs/games/mos/utils in the root of the card

-Another great distribution is [Agon Mite](https://agonmite.gluonspace.com/) which has a monthly release cycle.
+Another great distribution is [Agon Mite](https://www.agonmite.com) which aims to have a monthly release cycle.

 These repositories are a volunteer effort, periodically collecting the latest versions of software out there.
 If you need a more recent version of any package, because sometimes development goes pretty fast; please download it individually to your SD card.